Racial and Ethnic Disparities in Alzheimer's Disease

 Chance of dying

 Research shows that, on average, more whites die of Alzheimer's than African Americans.
 However, there are differences around the country.
 In the southern states that form the "stroke belt" (where more people suffer strokes than elsewhere in the US), blacks are more likely than whites to die of Alzheimer's.
 These states include Alabama, Arkansas, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee.5

 Impact of disease

-Oder African Americans with Alzheimer’s consistently describe themselves as more impaired and in need of more services than whites with similar symptoms.
+Older African Americans with Alzheimer's consistently describe themselves as more impaired and needing more services than whites with similar symptoms.
 It is not clear if this is related to other health conditions that African-Americans may face, cultural differences, or other factors.5

 Care and use of services

 - Whites tend to take more anti-dementia drugs than non-whites.

 - People of color are 40 percent less likely to enter a long-term care facility than whites.

 - Use of community social services does not differ by race.